arvidn/libtorrent/docs/manual.rst

 argument to ``session::add_torrent()`` (see `add_torrent()`_).

-The decision to use full allocation or compact allocation typically depends on whether any files are filtered and if the filesystem supports sparse files.
+The decision to use full allocation or compact allocation typically depends on whether any files have priority 0 and if the filesystem supports sparse files.

 sparse allocation
 -----------------